 STAY AT HOME OR EVACUATE?
-Option A: Stay at home.
-If your home can withstand the expected winds, and you are away from the coast and not in a flood prone area, consider staying home.
-Never stay in your home if your area is under an EVACUATION ORDER.
+Option A: Stay at home .
+If your home can withstand the expected winds, and you are away from the coast and not in an evacuations zone or flood prone area, consider staying home.
+However, it is strongly recommended to follow the guidance of local authorities and evacuate when an order is given.
 Option B: Relocate to your "Safe Haven" location out of the area.
 Local officials will tell you which evacuation routes to use.
 Plan your route ahead of time, also plan alternate routes.
 Include maps and directions in your hurricane kit.
 Leave early to avoid high winds and flooding.
-Option C: Go to a public shelter if you have no safe place to go.
+Go to a public shelter if you have no safe place to go.
 Local media will announce which shelters are open.
-Do not wait until the last minute to learn the route to the shelter.
-Evacuate if ordered.
-If you live in an older mobile home or on a boat, you must evacuate.
-Execute your family plan.
-Respond quickly but without panic.
+Do not wait until the last minute to learn the route to the shelter. • Evacuate if ordered. • If you live in an older mobile home or on a boat, you must evacuate. • Execute your family plan. • Respond quickly but without panic.

 NOTE: Gather and record important information in this booklet to create your Family Hurricane Plan.
 This plan will help you and your family prepare for Hurricane Season.
 After your plan is complete, discuss it with everyone involved and keep a copy in your Hurricane Kit.

-HURRICANE PREPAREDNESS CHECKLISTS
+HURRICANE CONDITION CHECKLISTS

-DONE N/A PRIOR TO THE START OF HURRICANE SEASON (1 JUNE): Review your tropical storm/ hurricane plan before the start of hurricane season Validate Safe Haven information contained in AtHoc Ensure information on unit recall/notification rosters are current Ensure your family plan includes procedures for family preparedness when the sponsor is deployed Know your unit's hurricane preparedness plan Attend a hurricane awareness briefing Know your Hurricane Evacuation Zone Get familiar with your evacuation route and preferred location Keep your prescriptions full and up-to-date (include OTC meds) Pack a First Aid Kit, include sunscreen and insect repellant Get a car charger (or solar charger) for your cell phone Post emergency numbers by each phone and in your supply kit Inspect your home and surrounding areas to detect and remove potential sources of danger such as: Damaged, worn or improperly secured doors and windows.
-Gutters and drain pipes on buildings that are clogged, worn or otherwise incapable of normal operation.
+DONE N/A PRIOR TO THE START OF HURRICANE SEASON (1 JUNE): Review your tropical storm/ hurricane plan before the start of hurricane season Validate Safe Haven information contained in AtHoc Ensure information on unit recall/notification rosters are current Ensure your family plan includes procedures for family preparedness when the sponsor is deployed Know your unit's hurricane preparedness plan Attend a hurricane awareness briefing Know your Hurricane Evacuation Zone Get familiar with your evacuation route and preferred location Keep your prescriptions full and up to date (include over the counter meds) Pack a First Aid Kit, include sunscreen and insect repellant Get a car charger (or solar charger) for your cell phone Post emergency numbers by each phone and in your supply kit Inspect your home and surrounding areas to detect and remove potential sources of danger such as: Damaged, worn or improperly secured doors and windows.
+Gutters and drainpipes on buildings that are clogged, worn or otherwise incapable of normal operation.
 Storm drains, sewers, holding ponds and catch basins, which have not been cleaned out and made ready for maximum capacity operation.
 Hazardous trees, especially those with rotted limbs or trunks should be inspected and removed.
-Conduct an inventory / operation check of emergency supplies needed for hurricane preparation and recovery Tools Plastic sheeting, tarps, garbage bags Rope Lumber Plywood Chainsaws (bar oil, chains, chain sharpener) Generator (Grounding rod; spare: fuses, oil, filter, spark plug) Check expiration dates of your emergency food supplies, rotating / replacing items that will expire during the upcoming season.
+Conduct an inventory / operation check of emergency supplies needed for hurricane preparation and recovery.
+Tools Plastic sheeting, tarps, garbage bags Rope Lumber Plywood Chainsaws (bar oil, chains, chain sharpener) Generator (Grounding rod; spare: fuses, oil, filter, spark plug) Check expiration dates of your emergency food supplies.
+Rotate/replace items that will expire during the upcoming season.
 Ensure any extensive or lengthy maintenance is accomplished on your POV prior to the start of the hurricane season.